The collection of books for Sophomore year.

 In his Essays Montaigne warns us from the outset that he has set himself "no goal but a domestic and private one"; yet he is one author whose modernity and universality have been acclaimed by each age since he wrote.
 Probing into his emotions, attitudes, and behavior, Montaigne reveals to us much about ourselves.

-As new editions of the Essays were published during his lifetime, Montaigne interpolated many new passages-often of considerable length.
+As new editions of the Essays were published during his lifetime, Montaigne interpolated many new passages--often of considerable length.
 This volume indicates the strata of composition, so that the reader may follow the development of Montaigne's thought over the years.
 The detailed index provides a convenient means of locating the many famous passages that occur throughout the work.

 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.